mdn/content/files/en-us/learn_web_development/extensions/forms/your_first_form/index.md

 On the server side, the script at the URL `/my-handling-form-page` will receive the data as a list of 3 key/value items contained in the HTTP request.
 The way this script will handle that data is up to you.
 Each server-side language (PHP, Python, Ruby, Java, C#, etc.) has its own mechanism of handling form data.
-It's beyond the scope of this guide to go deeply into that subject, but if you want to know more, we have provided some examples in our [Sending form data](/en-US/docs/Learn_web_development/Extensions/Forms/Sending_and_retrieving_form_data) article later on.
+It's beyond the scope of this tutorial to go deeply into that subject, but if you want to know more, we have provided some examples in our [Sending form data](/en-US/docs/Learn_web_development/Extensions/Forms/Sending_and_retrieving_form_data) article later on.

 ## Summary